axelpale/sprinkler/README.md

 Optional `options` object can take the following properties:

 - `responsive`, `true` by default.
 When `true` then canvas element pixel size follows its styled size.
 This prevents browsers from scaling the canvas.
 That gives us full 1:1 canvas-screen pixel ratio.
 Set `false` to stop sprinkler resizing your canvas element.
+- `postAnimationFrame`, a function.
+If specified, called after every animation loop render step.
+Allows usage of [CCapture](https://github.com/spite/ccapture.js) to record the animation frame by frame and produce a high-quality video.

 ### start(imageUrls, options)